 KVH is a biosecurity organisation, established in 2010 to lead the response to the Psa incursion.
 Since 2012, KVH has been the organisation responsible for managing all biosecurity readiness, response, and operations on behalf of the kiwifruit industry.
-KVH works collaboratively with Growers, Zespri, NZKGI, the post-harvest and associated industries, and Government.
-A key research and development objective for KVH is to jointly lead (with Zespri), a world class research and development programme that continually seeks to identify ways to best manage all biosecurity risks to New Zealand's kiwifruit industry.
+KVH works collaboratively with Growers, Zespri, NZKGI, the postharvest and associated industries, and Government.